-Behind every superstar there are parental figures who help them.
+Behind every superstar, there are parental figures who help them.
 That was certainly the case with The King, Elvis Presley.
-His father, Vernon Presley, had a huge influence on his life from introducing him to music to supporting him on his path toward stardom.
+His father Vernon Presley had a huge influence on his life from introducing him to music to supporting him on his path toward stardom.

 “My love for my son began even before he was born.
 At that time there was almost nobody poorer than my wife Gladys and me.
 But we were thrilled and excited when we learned that we were going to be parents.
 I was only 18 years old, but throughout Gladys’ pregnancy it never occurred to me that I wouldn’t be able to take care of her and the baby.”

 The Presley home was reportedly a loving one.
-Vernon said he rarely spanked Elvis, and some activities that Vernon loved Elvis decided to avoid.
+Vernon said he rarely spanked Elvis and that there were some activities that Vernon loved but that Elvis decided to avoid.
 When the elder Presley wanted to take his son hunting, Elvis replied, “Daddy, I don’t want to kill birds.”

 Vernon left it at that and respected his son’s feelings.

 How Vernon Presley Helped Elvis Make It Big

 One thing the Presley family did do together was sing.
 They attended church, where Vernon was a deacon for the Assemblies of God and his wife sang.
 The three of them would gather around the piano and sing gospel songs.